brianglass/anastasis/files/28_january.md

 Theotokion.

-One of the Holy Trinity in two natures incarnate in a manner fitting God from your pure blood came forth and saves AdamÂ’s descendants, All-pure, by his goodness.
+One of the Holy Trinity in two natures incarnate in a manner fitting God from your pure blood came forth and saves Adam’s descendants, All-pure, by his goodness.

 ****